wazuh/wazuh-documentation/source/user-manual/upscaling/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: This documentation provides a guide on upscaling your Wazuh infrastructure to add new Wazuh indexer or Wazuh server nodes.
+  :description: This documentation provides a guide on upscaling your Wazuh infrastructure to add new Wazuh indexer and Wazuh server nodes.

 Upscaling a Wazuh deployment
 ============================